glennklockwood/limelead/content/data-intensive/hadoop/overview.md

    * HDFS still presents data to users and applications as single continuous files despite the above fact
 * map-reduce is ideal for operating on very large, flat (unstructured) datasets and perform trivially parallel operations on them
 * Hadoop jobs go through a map stage and a reduce stage where
-   * the mapper transforms the raw input data into key-value pairs where multiple values for the same key may occur</li>
+   * the mapper transforms the raw input data into key-value pairs where multiple values for the same key may occur
-   * the reducer transforms all of the key-value pairs sharing a common key into a single key with a single value</li>
+   * the reducer transforms all of the key-value pairs sharing a common key into a single key with a single value

 If you have any interest remaining after having read this, I strongly recommend looking through my tutorial on